Here’s a collection of all the things I love, from my favorite travel books to the tools I use to run this blog.

 Klean Kanteen water bottle – I love my turquoise stainless steel 20-ounce insulated Klean Kanteen water bottle with the loop cap.
 I carry this bottle in my bag in everyday American life and bring it along on international trips.
 The insulated version is great for both hot and cold drinks.
 Amazon recommends buying one of those scrubber sticks so you can clean the water bottle easily by hand and I think that’s a great idea, but you can also put it in the dishwasher.

 Cost: about $30 on Amazon

 BookBook laptop case – No piece of travel gear has gotten me as many compliments as my laptop case that disguises my computer as a vintage book.
-It’s a bit pricey but it’s water resistant and crush resistant and just really cool looking.
+It’s a bit pricey but it’s crush resistant and just really cool looking.
 Camouflaging my laptop as a book also prevents theft.
 Check out my full write up here.